 Participants must meet the following criteria to attend Wood Badge:

 - Be a registered member of the Boy Scouts of America.

 - Have not previously attended a Wood Badge course.

-- Have completed the basic training courses for your Scouting position (eligible to wear the Trained emblem).
+- Have completed the basic training courses for your scouting position.